-But there was someone.
+But there was.
 Mosquito.

-Jay set down the half-eaten grilled cheese Shem had made him.
-Scanned the dining room for the old man.
-Stood and ambled toward the back of house.
+Jay set down the half-eaten sandwich, scanned the dining room for his boss.
+He stood and ambled toward the back of house.

 He found Ed ill-humored, telling off one of the servers.
 Jay turned to go, but the man had already spotted him.
 “What is it?” he snapped.